resource.xml

 animations.

-You can see the example of all the approaches inside the
+See the example inside the

 The data/